 This selection is grafted onto a standard to raise the flowers to eye level, features enormous, dense upright panicles of flower heads that start out a soft lime green, fading over the summer to white and finally brown in fall

-Limelight Hydrangea (tree form) is ideal for use as a garden accent or patio feature, and is recommended for the following landscape applications;
+Limelight Hydrangea (tree form) is recommended for the following landscape applications;

-Limelight Hydrangea (tree form) will grow to be about 6 feet tall at maturity, with a spread of 7 feet.
-It tends to be leggy, with a typical clearance of 3 feet from the ground, and should be underplanted with lower-growing perennials.
+Limelight Hydrangea (tree form) will grow to be about 10 feet tall at maturity, with a spread of 5 feet.
+It tends to be a little leggy, with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.